 Post-combustion CO2 capture is primarily applicable to conventional natural gas and pulverized coal-fired (PC) power generation.
 In a typical PC power plant, fuel is burned with air in a boiler to produce steam, which drives a turbine to generate electricity.
 The boiler exhaust, or flue gas, consists mostly of nitrogen (N2), and CO2.
 Separating CO2 from this flue gas stream is challenging for several reasons:

 A post-combustion CO2 capture absorption process based on chemical solvents such as amines is pictorially shown below.
 These types of processes have been developed and deployed commercially in the refinery and chemical industries.
 To date, however, their use in PC power plants has been restricted to slipstream applications, and no definitive analysis exists as to the actual costs for a full-scale capture plant.
-Preliminary analysis conducted at NETL indicates that CO2 capture via amine scrubbing and compression to 2,200 psia could raise the cost of electricity from a new supercritical PC power plant by 65 percent, from 5.0 cents/kilowatt-hour (kWh) to 8.25 cents/kWh.
+However, conceptual baseline analyses prepared by NETL in 2022 assuming use of the Shell CANSOLV CO2 capture process (designed to recover high-purity CO2 from low pressure streams that contain O2, such as flue gas from coal-fired power plants, combustion turbine exhaust gas, and other waste gases) would raise the levelized cost of electricity from a new supercritical PC power plant by 66 percent, from 6.45 cents/kilowatt-hour (kWh) to 10.73 cents/kWh assuming 90% capture.

 Pre-Combustion CO2 Capture for Gasification Application